07 Oct Adventures with Ami: The Salad Dressing Problem

-If you salads aren’t filling you up, try some of the ideas here for adding heft to your salad: beans, lentils, tofu, potatoes.
+Try some of the ideas here for adding heft to your salad: beans, lentils, tofu, potatoes.
 You can also toss grains in with your salad!
 Farro makes a great chewy addition.
 Brown rice also makes a good base to build upon – add greens and beans to make a taco salad.

 So keep the creativity in your big mixing bowl salad – they sky is the limit – there is no wrong answer as to what you can put in the bowl – as long as it is plant strong!